 “That’s just the first one,” one woman said.

 “Think of all the others still in prison,” her friend replied.
-“How many will make it to Gallows hi1l?”
+“How many will make it to Gallows Hi1l?”

-“If Satan doesn’t take them in prison, like Goody Osbourne, they deserve to make the trip up the hill.”
+“If Satan doesn’t take them in prison, like Goody Bishop, they deserve to make the trip up the hill.”

 “Don’t let spite poison you.”

-“Don’t let sympathy for the devil condemn you,” the woman said, eyes narrowed.
+“Don’t let sympathy for the devil condemn you,” the woman said with eyes narrowed.
 Her friend pursed her lips, face lined with fear and shock.

-“I have no sympathy for the devil” she said and hurried away.
+“I have no sympathy for the devil,” she said and hurried away.

 Abigail felt rooted, sucked in by the mud and her guilt.
-She couldn’t bring herself to look at Goody Bishop’s lifeless body, the weight of her death heavy on her sole.
+She couldn’t bring herself to look at Goody Bishop’s lifeless body, the weight of her death heavy on her soul.
 But she couldn’t leave either, though Betty was tugging her hand, in a hurry to get as far away from there as possible.
 Surely Abigail belonged to the devil now.

-Ann walked by with a smile, Mercy Lewis, and Mary Walcott followed behind like ducklings.
+Ann walked by with a smile, Mercy and Mary followed behind like ducklings.
 Their faces were unsure, but like Abigail, they were stuck in the evil fantasy they’d created.

 “This is just the beginning,” Abigail heard Ann whisper.
 What had they done?